learn-co-curriculum/phase-4-validation-messages-and-error-handling/README.md

 validations.
 Now, let's see how we can use those error messages to display useful information to our users so they can submit valid data.

-To get the backend set up, `cd` into the `dvd-shop-api` folder, and run:
+To get the backend set up, run:

 ```sh
 bundle install